Kyle Juszczyk: 2013 season

-On May 2, 2013, the Baltimore Ravens signed Juszczyk to a four-year, $2.46 million contract that includes a signing bonus of $300,574.
+On May 2, 2013, the Ravens signed Juszczyk to a four-year, $2.46 million contract that included a signing bonus of $300,574.

 Juszczyk entered training camp his rookie year competing with veteran Vonta Leach to be the Raven's starting fullback.
-He was named Leach's backup to begin the regular season.
-He made his professional regular season debut in the Ravens' season-opening 49-27 loss to the Denver Broncos.
-Throughout his rookie season, he appeared in all 16 regular season games but was used mainly on special teams and as a blocking fullback.
+Juszczyk was named Leach's backup to begin the regular season.
+He made his professional regular season debut in the Ravens' season-opening 49–27 loss to the Denver Broncos.
+Throughout his rookie season, Juszczyk appeared in all 16 regular season games but was used mainly on special teams and as a blocking fullback.

 2014 season

-The following year, Juszczyk became the Baltimore Ravens' starting fullback with the release of Vonta Leach in February.
-He also switched his jersey number from #40 to #44, which he had worn at Harvard and Leach had worn the season before.
-He earned his first career start in the Raven's season-opener loss to the Cincinnati Bengals.
-On September 21, 2014, he caught three passes for a season-high 54 receiving yards and caught his first career touchdown reception during a 23-21 defeat of the Cleveland Browns.
+The following year, Juszczyk became the Ravens' starting fullback with the release of Vonta Leach in February.
+He also switched his jersey number from #40 to #44, which Juszczyk had worn at Harvard and Leach had worn the season before.
+He earned his first career start in the Ravens' season-opening loss to the Cincinnati Bengals.

+On September 21, 2014, Juszczyk caught three passes for a season-high 54 receiving yards and caught his first career touchdown reception during a narrow 23–21 loss to the Cleveland Browns.
 His first career reception was a nine-yard touchdown pass from Joe Flacco.
-In a Week 10 matchup against the Tennessee Titans, Juszczyk caught a season-high three passes for 26 receiving yards during a 21–7 victory.
-Juszczyk finished the season with 19 receptions for 182 receiving yards and a touchdown while starting 14 games and appearing in all 16 games.
+During Week 10 against the Tennessee Titans, Juszczyk caught a season-high three passes for 26 yards in the 21–7 victory.
+Juszczyk finished the season with 19 receptions for 182 yards and a touchdown while starting 14 games and appearing in all 16 games.
 He was named a Pro Bowl alternate at fullback after the 2014 season.

 2015 season

 Juszczyk returned as the starting fullback in 2015 after winning the job over Kiero Small in training camp.
-In the season-opener against the Denver Broncos, he had four catches for 17 receiving yards.
-On October 11, 2015, Juszczyk caught three passes for 31 receiving yards and caught his first touchdown of the season, on an eight-yard pass from Joe Flacco, as the Ravens lost 33–30 to the Cleveland Browns.
-During a Week 10 loss to the Jacksonville Jaguars, he made a season-high five receptions for 47 receiving yards.
-The next game, he caught three passes for ten yards and had his first two career carries for three rushing yards during Baltimore's 16-13 victory over the St. Louis Rams.
-On December 27, 2015, Juszczyk caught five passes for a season-high 55 receiving yards as the Ravens defeated the Pittsburgh Steelers 20–17.
+In the season-opener against the Broncos, Juszczyk had four receptions for 17 yards.
+On October 11, 2015, he caught three passes for 31 receiving yards and caught his first touchdown of the season, on an eight-yard pass from Joe Flacco, as the Ravens lost 33–30 to the Browns.
+During a Week 10 loss to the Jacksonville Jaguars, he made a season-high five receptions for 47 yards.
+The next game, he caught three passes for 10 yards and had his first two career carries for three yards during Baltimore's 16–13 victory over the St. Louis Rams.
+On December 27, 2015, Juszczyk caught five passes for a season-high 55 yards as the Ravens defeated the Pittsburgh Steelers 20–17.

 Juszczyk finished the 2015 season with career-highs in receptions (42), receiving yards (321), and receiving touchdowns (4).
-Juszczyk only had two rushing attempts for three yards in 16 games and 11 starts.
+He only had two rushing attempts for three yards in 16 games and 11 starts.